MagForceSeven/Starfire/StarfireUtilities/README.md

 Another variant of the Native Gameplay Tag declaration macro that allows them to be declared in a `struct` or `class` scope.

-Is also pending as an Engine pull request (https://github.com/EpicGames/UnrealEngine/pull/10365).
+This is also pending as an Engine [pull request](https://github.com/EpicGames/UnrealEngine/pull/10365).

 ### Array Caster
 _SF_ArrayCaster.h_